Species: Gymnura marmorata (Cooper, 1864); from the Greek word gymnos (bare) and the Latin word marmoratus (marbled).

 Bait and Tackle: Light to medium tackle is common; size 4-2/0 hooks with cut bait (anchovies or squid), ghost shrimp, clams and bloodworms all equally productive.

 Food Value: Very good if cleaned quickly and kept chilled.
+The flesh is mild-flavored and the texture is firm.
 I caught a good-sized butterfly ray one day while fishing at the Ocean Beach Pier, put it on ice before returning north, and it turned out to be delicious when fried up three days later.

 Comments: An incidental catch for most anglers; few anglers target them as a species.
 However, it is apparently a favorite ray for “eating” in Mexican waters with its white flesh considered superior to that of other rays.